coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 [Guild Operators](https://cardano-community.github.io/guild-operators/) offer various scripts and other software that stake pool operators may use to simplify setting up, managing and monitoring a stake pool.

-[Input Output](https://iohk.io/en/) is a founding entity of Cardano, and of the world’s pre-eminent blockchain research and engineering companies.
+[Input Output](https://iohk.io/en/) is a founding entity of Cardano, and one of the world’s pre-eminent blockchain research and engineering companies.

 [Input Output Blog](https://iohk.io/en/blog/posts/page-1/) regularly publishes details related to current projects at [Input Output](https://iohk.io/en/).